ElementsProject/elementsproject.github.io/how-it-works/index.md

 **Step 5** - The next block is then proposed by the next Block Signer in the round-robin and the process repeats.

-Because a Strong Federation’s block generation is not probabilistic and is based on a fixed set of signers, it can be made to never reorganize.
+Because a Strong Federation’s block generation is not probabilistic and is based on a fixed set of signers, it will never be subject to multi-block reorganizations.
 This allows for a significant reduction in the wait time associated with confirming transactions.
 It also removes the incentive to mine for profit (i.e. the block rewards) and replaces it with an incentive to productively participate in a network where all participants have the same shared goal; ensuring the network continues to function in a manner that is beneficial to all.
 It does this without introducing a single point of failure or higher trust requirements.

 * * *